Other Scottish Country Dances for this Day

 Today's Musings, History & Folklore

-If you have fond memories of buying salt-water taffy at the seashore, you may be interested to learn that this traditional treat contains neither salt nor ocean water!
+A taffy pull is a favourite vintage pastime, making use of the fact that boiled and pulled sugar and corn syrup will change its nature to form long strands if stretched and manipulated enough.
+The name "taffy" began to appear in the early 1800s in the United States and by 1887 a recipe for Molasses Taffy appeared in the official White House cookbook in the administration of Grover Cleveland!
+As the taffy's dark molasses color lightens when continually pulled to beautiful dark and golden shades, people would often complement a young lady's hair color by likening it to the color of "molasses taffy."
+Another traditional American treat, salt-water taffy, often found in candy shops by the seashore, contains neither salt nor ocean-water, and is a molasses-free variation.
 Candy lore has it that in 1883, a storm hit Atlantic City off the New Jersey coast.
-The boardwalk at the time was smaller and lower than today and waves easily cleared the boardwalk and flooded several businesses with sea water, including a candy shop owned by David Bradley.
-Later after the storm when a young girl came into the shop to buy some taffy, Bradley jokingly told her all he had was “salt-water taffy.”
+The boardwalk at the time was small and low and several business were flooded by the waves with sea water, including a candy shop owned by David Bradley.
+Later after the storm, a young girl came into the shop to buy some taffy, Bradley jokingly told her all he had was “salt-water taffy.”
 Allegedly, this term was picked up by other vendors in Atlantic City, and then borrowed by candy makers in other coastal towns from Florida to Massachusetts.
-By the 1920s, "salt-water" taffy had become a candy store staple, and today, you can find it in any old fashioned candy shop! 🍬🍭
+By the 1920s, "salt-water" taffy had become a candy store staple on both the Atlantic and Pacific coastlines, and today, can be found in old-fashioned candy shop! 🍬🍭🏖️ ☀️

 The Taffy Strathspey